BBaysinger/bb-portfolio/frontend/README.md

 # Portfolio Frontend (Next.js)

-This is the frontend service for the BB-Portfolio content-driven portfolio system, built with Next.js, React, and TypeScript.
+This directory contains the frontend service for the BB-Portfolio portfolio system, built with Next.js, React, and TypeScript.

 > See also: [Engineering Standards](../docs/engineering-standards.md) for shared conventions (naming, env exposure via `NEXT_PUBLIC_*`, and CI/CD expectations).